-Open Files from the Internet Directly in Your Desktop Applications - Digital Inspiration
+Open Files from the Internet Directly in Your Desktop Applications

 You should also try opening a web page in Microsoft Word - it renders the page with all the formatting and give you features of a WYSIWYG editor.
 Here’s the Google home page inside Microsoft Word.

 Other than files on regular web servers, you can also use the File -> Open dialog of your favorite application to view files residing on FTP servers.
-The syntax will be ftp://user:password@ftpserver/foldername/filename.extension
+The syntax will be ftp://user@ftpserver/foldername/filename.extension